jchenek/MGBK/README.md

 Since COMEBin takes an extremely long time to run, a "no-COMEBin" version is provided as an alternative.

-For `refinement`, there are 3 options available: metaWRAP, MAGScoT, and DASTool.
+For `refinement`, there are 3 popular options: metaWRAP, MAGScoT, and DASTool.
 Although metaWRAP takes the longest time and consumes the most resources, it yields genomes with lower contamination and fewer chimeric genomes (Kim et at., 2026).
 Therefore, I use metaWRAP for refinement in MGBK.

-metaWRAP can only refine 3 d of bins at a time, I split the 5 sets of bins and run metaWRAP 3 times in total:
+Since metaWRAP can only refine 3 bin dirs at a time, I split the 5 bin dirs and run metaWRAP 3 times in total:

-`r1`: CONCOCT, MetaBAT2; `r2`: COMEBin, SemiBin2; `r3`: r1, r2, MetaBinner
+`r1`: CONCOCT, MetaBAT2; `r2`: COMEBin, SemiBin2; `r3`: r1_bin_dir, r2_bin_dir, MetaBinner

-If without COMEBin, I split the 4 sets of bins and run metaWRAP 2 times in total:
+If without COMEBin, I split the 4 bin dirs and run metaWRAP 2 times in total:

-`r1`: CONCOCT, MetaBAT2; `r2`: r1, SemiBin2, MetaBinner
+`r1`: CONCOCT, MetaBAT2; `r2`: r1_bin_dir, SemiBin2, MetaBinner